What is coronavirus?

 – Cover your nose and mouth with a tissue when you cough or sneeze.
 Bin the tissue and wash your hands afterwards.

-– Try to avoid hand-to-hand contact with others outside of your immediate family.
+– Try to avoid hand-to-hand contact with others outside of your immediate family, and stay a safe distance from them.
 There are all sorts of ingenious ways that people around the world are learning to make contact with each other without touching hands, like ‘footshakes’ instead of handshakes!

 – Avoid contact with people who feel unwell, or if you feel poorly, let a trusted adult know.